 Responding to an Exchange Request

 After an exchange request is created, the players in the recipients array receive a push notification.
 Opening the game will present the exchange message.
 The recipient can choose to respond to the exchange request or let it time out.
-Figure 9-6 shows Kelly accepting Fred’s trade and responding to his exchange request.
+Figure 9-6 shows Kelly accepting Fred’s trade and responding to their exchange request.
 After the exchange is completed, the exchange result is sent to the current player.
 The exchange is reconciled at the end of the current player’s turn.

 The recipient responds to the exchange request using the